benoitdavidfr/inspireinoai/README.md

 If the thematic application doesn't implement a view service, a mapping application will be used to make a view service by using the data from the download service.
 The catalogue can be generally a specific application distinct from thematic applications.

-The different API specification can be defined using OAI mechanism.
+Defining the API specifications using the OAI mechanism contribute to standardize the API and simplifies the implementation for thematic applications.

 A [preliminary version of OAI/Swagger definition for download and view services is available here](https://app.swaggerhub.com/apis/benoitdavidfr/inspireinoai).
 The source file corresponds to